 Click the link in the File Transfers screen to open the file.
 (Click the image to enlarge.)

-All chats are saved in HTML format, so they can be viewed with a number of tools.
+Saving chats with BeeBEEPAll chats are saved in HTML format, so they can be viewed with a number of tools.
 As you can see in Figure E, the formatting of BeeBEEP chats makes them quite easy to follow.
+Figure E

 A brief chat between me and myself about an upcoming project.
 (Click the image to enlarge.)